-Culturally New England differed from the other thirteen colonies in that it was founded by religious dissidents, whereas the rest were mostly settled for economic gain.
-Only Maine and New Hampshire weren't founded by religious denominations, and both were absorbed by Massachusetts.
-Due to this, the church became a big part of New England life and the region was historically a hot bed of religious fundamentalism.
+Culturally, New England differed from the other thirteen colonies in that it was founded by religious dissidents, whereas the rest were mostly settled for economic gain.
+Only Maine and New Hampshire weren't founded by religious adherents, and both were absorbed by Massachusetts.
+Due to this, the church became a big part of New England life and the region was historically a hotbed of Protestant fundamentalism.
 As a result, New Englanders were often stereotyped as pious and evangelical.
-A related stereotype was that New Englanders were rabble rousers.
-Given New England was a hotbed for revolutionary and later abolitionist activity, there is some Truth in Television to this.
+Another stereotype was that New Englanders were rabble rousers; and, given that the region was a locus for revolutionary and later abolitionist activity, there is some Truth in Television to this.
 Expect the Pilgrims and the Salem Witch Trials to be referenced when this trope is brought up.

 - B.P.R.D.: In "Dark Waters", the BPRD team is sent to the small Massachusetts town of Shiloh, where a drained pond revealed the perfectly-preserved corpses of three young women in colonial dress.
 It turns out that during the Salem witch hysteria, the town found the three girls guilty of witchcraft and drowned them in the pond, exhorted by a man named Uriah Blackwood (in full Puritan dress, including the hat).
 In the modern day, his equally-fanatized Generation Xerox descendant steals the corpses to symbolically drown them again as witches (and empowered by the accumulated shame and guilt of the town that's been festering in the pond mud), but fails when the burial rites are performed to allow the girls' spirits passage to the afterlife (Pastor Blackwood is dragged underwater and drowned by the corpses).